Alessandro Manzoni: Early life

 Manzoni was born in Milan, Italy, on 7 March 1785.
 Pietro, his father, aged about fifty, belonged to an old family of Lecco, originally feudal lords of Barzio, in the Valsassina.
-However, his biological father was likely Giovanni Verri, brother of the influential Enlightenment thinkers Pietro and Alessandro Verri, and a habitué, along with his brothers and Giulia Beccaria, of the dazzling liberal Società del Caffè.
-The poet's maternal grandfather, Cesare Beccaria, was a well-known author and philosopher, and his mother Giulia had literary talent as well.
-The young Alessandro spent his first two years in cascina Costa in Galbiate and he was wet-nursed by Caterina Panzeri, as attested by a memorial tablet affixed in the place.
-In 1792 his parents broke their marriage and his mother began a relationship with the writer Carlo Imbonati, moving to England and later to Paris.
+His biological father was likely Giovanni Verri, brother of the influential Enlightenment thinkers Pietro and Alessandro Verri, and a habitué, along with his brothers and Giulia Beccaria, of the dazzling liberal Società del Caffè.
+Manzoni's maternal grandfather, Cesare Beccaria, was a well-known author and philosopher, and his mother Giulia had literary talent as well.
+The young Manzoni spent his first two years in cascina Costa in Galbiate and he was wet-nursed by Caterina Panzeri, as attested by a memorial tablet affixed in the place.
+In 1792, his parents broke their marriage and his mother began a relationship with the writer Carlo Imbonati, moving to England and later to Paris.

-As a boy, Alessandro rarely saw his mother.
+As a boy, the young Manzoni rarely saw his mother.
 He seems to have had a cool and distant relationship with his father.
 At the age of six, he was sent away from home to begin his schooling in a variety of religious boarding schools operated by the Somaschi and Barnabite fathers.
-From an early age, Alessandro was drawn to literature, to poetry in particular, and to the ideals of liberty, reason and atheism.
+From an early age, Manzoni was drawn to literature, to poetry in particular, and to the ideals of liberty, reason, and atheism.
 Among his first poems was one from this period entitled The Triumph of Liberty (1801), a poem of considerable merit in praise of the French Revolution.
-In 1804 Manzoni began to frequent the circle of Neoclassical poets gathered around Vincenzo Monti, whom he had already known and admired for some time before; Monti's influence is especially apparent in the poems of Manzoni's classicist period, most notably Adda (1803), and Urania (1807).
+In 1804, Manzoni began to frequent the circle of Neoclassical poets gathered around Vincenzo Monti, whom he had already known and admired for some time before; Monti's influence is especially apparent in the poems of Manzoni's classicist period, most notably Adda (1803), and Urania (1807).
 His friendship with the scholars Francesco Lomonaco and Vincenzo Cuoco, who had fled Bourbon Naples after the fall of the Parthenopean Republic, further contributed to his revolutionary leanings and introduced him to historical studies and the philosophical ideas of Giambattista Vico.
-In 1804 Cuoco entrusted the nineteen year old Manzoni with the editing of his novel Platone in Italia.
+In 1804, Cuoco entrusted the nineteen year old Manzoni with the editing of his novel Platone in Italia.